Conjugated estrogens (By mouth)

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Take this medicine at the same time each day.

-- It is important that you eat a well-balanced diet.
-Your doctor may want you to take calcium or vitamin D supplements while you take this medicine.
+- Your doctor may want you to take calcium or vitamin D supplements while you take this medicine.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.